What is a men’s clothier?

-There’s men’s store, men’s clothing, men’s attire, men’s dresswear, men’s suiting, etc. But what you don’t see very often, and maybe you’ve only seen it at Bespoke Edge, is men’s clothier.
+When you start to think about it, you begin to realize just how many different ways there are to say “store that sells clothes for men.”
+There’s men’s store, men’s clothing, men’s attire, men’s dresswear, etc. But what you don’t see very often, maybe you’ve only seen it at Bespoke Edge, is men’s clothier.

-One of my adopted mentors summed it up nicely one day.
+Yesterday, I met with one of my adopted mentors who I think really summed it up nicely.
 He said that a true men’s clothier will always ensure that his/her clients get exactly what they wanted.
-That they will always go the extra mile and overdeliver on their client’s needs.
-They will be right there with them during the entire process of buying clothes.
+They will always go the extra mile, they will overdeliver on their client’s needs, and be right there with them during the entire process of buying clothes.
+Bespoke or otherwise.

-A clothing salesperson, on the other hand, is there to make a sale and that’s all.
+A clothing salesperson, on the other hand, is there to make a sale and that’s it.

-I think this distinction is extremely important in the growing realm of men’s custom clothing.
-Specifically, with bespoke suiting, where there are often second fittings and minor adjustments included, you want a clothier who understands every single step of the process inside and out and can guide you appropriately along the way.
-You should feel confident that they won’t cut corners or take tailoring shortcuts at your expense.
+I think that this terminology is extremely important in the growing industry of custom clothing.
+Specifically, with bespoke suiting, where there are often second fittings and minor adjustments downstream, you will need a clothier who understands every single step of the process in and out and can guide you along the way.
+And you should feel confident that they won’t cut corners at your expense.

 So, whether you shop with us or someone else, be sure you ask them: